-In this application you'll need to demonstrate a number of different factors such as your work experience in Canada, your educational background, the nature of your work in Canada as well as providing documentation of proof of your history in Canada.
-Documents you would need to submit would be such items as eight employment contract, letters of reference, proof of completion of education, as well as all Canadians status documents.
-You'll need to satisfy an officer that you obtained your experience in Canada lawfully, as well as are qualified for your intended occupation in Canada.
+In this application, you’ll need to demonstrate a number of different factors such as your work experience in Canada, your educational background, the nature of your work in Canada as well as providing documentation of proof of your history in Canada.
+Documents you would need to submit would be such items as eight employment contracts, letters of reference, proof of completion of education, as well as all Canadian status documents.
+You’ll need to satisfy an officer that you obtained your experience in Canada lawfully, as well as are qualified for your intended occupation in Canada.

 What is the processing time of the Canadian Experience Class?

-Processing times are averages and are compiled based on to statistics gathered by citizenship and immigration Canada.
-Currently the average processing time for Canadian experience class application is approximately 13 months.
+Processing times are averages and are compiled based on statistics gathered by Citizenship and Immigration Canada.
+Currently, the average processing time for Canadian experience class application is approximately 13 months.
 This is subject to change and is completely at the discretion of Citizenship and Immigration Canada.

 If I were to study in Canada illegally, am I able to apply under the Canadian Experience Class category?

 Unfortunately, no, this is not an option.
 And experience that you indicate the application that is intended for Canadian Experience Class application must be legal and valid.
 You cannot have worked and studied without the proper authorization in Canada.
 If you’ve ever done so, your application will most likely be refused.